 Top Ten Personal Development Books

-I love a good personal development book, not because I’m white-trash living by self-help books, simply because I find them quite informative and relaxing to read.
+I love a good personal development book, not because I’m white-trash living by self-help books, but simply because I find them quite informative and relaxing to read.
 They’re my guilty pleasure, you could say.

 I loved this hilarious book.
 Marianne decided to follow a self-help book’s instructions for one month each.
 What comes out of it is a great read on the ridiculousness of some self-help books and the genuine helpfulness of others.
-While the book’s main aim is not to be a self-help book it does have that unintentional benefit as I desperately wanted to go swimming at Hampstead Heath after reading it.
+While the book’s main aim is not to be a self-help book it does have that unintentional benefit.
+I desperately wanted to go swimming at Hampstead Heath after reading it.

 The second I finished this book, and I mean the second, I booked a trip to New York City on my own.
 Anna Hart is an Irish journalist who from the age of 18 has travelled the world.
-She just loves to travel and goes wherever she wants, on her own or with friends and family who want to join.
-Even when those holiday’s go badly she finds a way to make a positive out of it and reminds you that that’s just life, and there’s no reason not to go on living.
+She just loves to travel and goes wherever she wants.
+On her own or with friends and family who want to join.
+Even when those holidays go badly she finds a way to make a positive out of it.
+And reminds you that that’s just life, and there’s no reason not to go on living.
 A brilliant read.

-I bought that while on said-holiday in New York and it was hilarious.
+I bought that while on said holiday in New York and it was hilarious.
 Kirstin is a comedy writer based out in LA who writes for 6 months a year and travels the rest of it.
-Not one to settle down, she has had worldwide romances, adventures and misadventures across the globe and lived a full life because of it.
+Not one to settle down, she has had worldwide romances, adventures and misadventures across the globe.
+And lived a full life because of it.

 What are your Top Personal Develop Books?
 Let me know in the comments below.